TikhonJelvis/website/drafts/Debugging-Haskell-Type-Errors/index.md

   |
 ```

 Type signatures are Haskell's way of letting us explicitly specify our intentions.
 By telling the compiler that `x :: Int`, it knows that `y` and `z` are fine, but that the definition `x = False` is inconsistent.
-The code is still semantically the same, but we get a better error message.
+The code is still semantically the same, but we get a more pointed error message.

-Type signatures can also constrain code *more* than it would be otherwise.
+Type signatures can also constrain the type of an expression *more* than it would be otherwise.
 A definition `x = []` will have the type `x :: [a]`, but if we add an explicit signature like `x :: [Int]`, the code will compile with the more specific type.
 Just like the previous example this can give you more specific type error messages, as well as avoiding weird edge cases like the [monomorphism restriction][monomorphism-restriction].

 [monomorphism-restriction]: https://wiki.haskell.org/Monomorphism_restriction

-In principle, Haskell type signatures are—mostly—optional.
+Type signatures in Haskell are—mostly—optional.
 You can write entire Haskell programs without annotating any types yourself, relying entirely on type inference.
-But in practice, including top-level type signatures *is a really good idea* because it communicated your intent to both the compiler and to anybody else reading your code.
-You will consistently get much clearer type error messages if you write explicit type signatures.
+In practice, however, including top-level type signatures *is a really good idea* because it communicates your intent to both the compiler and to anybody else reading your code.
+You will consistently get clearer, better-attributed type errors if you write explicit type signatures.

-The more types you specify as type signatures, the more specific your type errors will be—but don't forget that it can be the type signature *itself* that is wrong!
+The more types you specify as type signatures, the more specific your type errors will be—but don't forget that the type signature itself can be wrong!
+Some of the trickier type errors I've had to solve boiled down to a mistake in a type signature rather than a mistake in an expression.

+### More Signatures, More Better

-This gives us a simple technique for improving a confusing type error: add more type signatures.
+Type signatures let us isolate parts of our code for the typechecker, giving us better error messages and localization.
+This gives us a technique for debugging confusing type errors: **add more type signatures**.

 Apart from top-level definitions, you can also add explicit signatures for:

   - `let` and `where` definitions
   - variables bound in do-notation
   - pattern-match variables
   - arbitrary sub-expressions (`x + (y * 10 :: Double)`)
-  - typeclass implementations (with the `InstanceSigs` extension)
+  - typeclass implementations

-Adding a type signature is a way to assert something you know—well, *believe*—about your code's types.
-Maybe you're right about the type, maybe you're wrong, but it will help in either case:
+Adding a type signature is a way to assert something you believe about your code's types.
+Maybe you're right about the type, maybe you're wrong, but the type signature will help in either case:

   - if your type signature is wrong, you'll get a new type error from it and you will have learned something new about your code
   - if your type signature is right, you'll give the typechecker more information to provide clearer, better-localized errors

+I've cleared up numerous confusing type errors in real-world code by adding a type signature or two to helper functions defined in `where` clauses.
+Sometimes I even pull out sub-expressions into a `where` or `let` clause just to add a type signature—while you *can* add type signatures directly inside expressions, code often reads much better with those subexpressions pulled out into their own definitions.

-I've repeatedly had confusing type-errors in real-world code get cleared up by adding a type signature or two to helper functions defined in `where` clauses.
-And there's nothing wrong about leaving that type signature in the `where` clause even once you've fixed the code!
-If it helped once, it could well help again; and, regardless, the explicit type signature will help anybody reading the code in the future.
+There's nothing wrong with leaving type signatures you added to debug a type error after you're done fixing your code.
+If the type signature helped once, it will likely help again; and, regardless, the explicit type signature will help anybody reading the code in the future.

 <!-- Some old footnotes, may or may not fit into this sections -->

-[^type-error-localization]: Type error localization in Haskell (and similar languages) is [an active area of research][localization-research] as is [the quality of compiler error messages more broadly][error-message-research].
+[^type-error-localization]: Type error localization is [an active area of research][localization-research] as is [the quality of compiler error messages more broadly][error-message-research].
 David Binder pointed this research out to me [on Discourse][david-binder-discourse-post], including additional links and context.

-    Some of the research approaches are promising and seem to wor well in practice, but require some heavyweight algorithmic work: for example, [one promising approach][type-error-localization-smt] required solving a MaxSMT problem to find the "best" error location.
-That works well, but do we really want our compiler to depend on an SMT solver (in a fairly non-trivial way, at that!) just for better error messages?
+    Some of the research approaches are promising and seem to work well in practice, but have heavyweight dependencies: for example, [one promising approach][type-error-localization-smt] requires solving a MaxSMT problem to find the "best" error location.
+That works well, but do we really want our compiler to depend on an SMT solver with cutting-edge capabilities just for better error messages?

 [localization-research]: https://dl.acm.org/doi/10.1145/3138818